-- If you think that the link is no longer necessary, just remove it from your content.
+- If you think that the link is no longer necessary, you should remove it from your content.

 How to fix broken links in comments

-The same steps can be followed to fix broken links in comments.
-In your WordPress Admin area go to Comments, hover over the comment that contains the broken link, and click on edit.
+To fix broken links in the comments, log in to your WordPress Admin area, go to Comments, hover over the comment that contains the broken link, and click on edit.
 In the URL field, you can edit or remove the link to fix the issue.
 When you’re done editing, hit the update button to save the changes you’ve made.

 2. Create permanent redirects